Appdynamics/joyent-monitoring-extension/README.md

 ##Use Case

-The Joyent Monitoring Extension collects the stats from Joyent cloud provider and reports them on the Controller.
+The Joyent Monitoring Extension collects the stats from Joyent cloud provider and reports them to the AppDynamics Controller.

 This extension works only with the standalone machine agent.